aws-samples/sagemaker-custom-project-templates/s3_templates/sample-templates/README.md

 2. Navigate to **Deployments** > **Projects** > **Create project**
 3. Choose **Organization templates** > **S3 Templates**
 4. Select your template and click **Next**
-5. Enter project details - make sure that in the `Role ARN` field, you pass the ARN of the **AmazonSageMakerProjectsLaunchRole**
+5. Enter project details - make sure that in the `Role ARN` field, you pass the ARN of the **AmazonSageMakerProjectsLaunchRole**.
+While the `Role ARN` is not a mandatory field, we reccommend to encapsulate the permission within this role, otherwise you need to extend the SageMaker Execution role itself.
 ![](./images/LaunchRole.png)
 6. Click **Create**.